-Arthritis pain in knees is one of the most common causes of knee pain.
-Arthritis is the leading cause of disability in the US.
+Arthritis pain in knees is one of the most common knee problems.
+Arthritis is the leading cause of disability in the US, and affects millions of people worldwide.

-Arthritis pain in knees develops when the cartilage thins and wears away resulting in bone-on-bone contact which causes pain, stiffness and inflammation.
+Arthritis pain in knees develops when the cartilage thins and wears away and bony bumps known as spurs develop.
+This results in bone-on-bone contact which causes pain, stiffness and inflammation.

 There are two main types of arthritis in the knee: